Wey Lanshan: First generation

 The Wey Lanshan is built on the brand's Coffee Intelligence driving platform.
 Its dimensions are 5156 mm in length, 1980 mm in width, and 1805 mm in height, with a wheelbase of 3050 mm.
-The Lanshan is powered by a 1.5 turbocharged engine, an electric motor, and a 44.5 kWh ternary lithium battery pack, delivering a combined output of 380 kW and 933 Nm.
+The Lanshan is powered by a 1.5-liter turbocharged engine, an electric motor, and a 44.5 kWh NMC battery pack, delivering a combined output of 380 kW and 933 Nm.
 Its pure electric cruising range is 180 km, while its WLTC cruising range exceeds 1200 km.

+Second generation

+In September 2026, MIIT filings show that a second generation Lanshan based on the same platform as the Haval H10 would be launched and according to the CEO of the Wey brand, the model would be launched in Q4 2026.